ioana-goga/serverless-udacity-final/README.md

 }
 ```

 - `UpdateTodo` - updates a TODO item created by a current user.
-A shape of data send by a client application to this function can be found in the `UpdateTodoRequest.ts` file
+A shape of data send by a client application to this function can be found in the `UpdateTodoRequest.ts` file.
 It receives an object that contains three fields that can be updated in a TODO item:

 ```json
 {